KennedyIDK/bash-scripts/backup-scripts/bak/README.md

 The default timestamp format is `%Y-%m-%d_(%H:%M)` - `:%S` will be included if required to resolve a clash (i.e you back up the same source twice in the same minute).

 The default location directory for moving backups is `$HOME/backups`.
 The location directory will be created if it does not exist and you elect to move a backup.

-### License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.